The Eye Which We Do Not Have

 Daniel Maidman, Huff Post

-The Eye Which We Do Not Have is an eerie, yet powerful psychological tale about suppressed female desire.
-It incorporates bunraku-style puppetry, toy theater, rod puppets, and a transforming set.
+The Eye Which We Do Not Have is an eerie, yet powerful psychological tale about suppressed female desire told with puppetry and performing scenery.
+Dark and cinematic, The Eye is a piece of live theater accompanied by an original symphonic and emotional score.

 - Dixon Place Puppet Blok November 2009